Healthy Homes Assessment Hongoeka

 Rental Property Home Assessments Hongoeka

-Property rental areas that are affected with the Healthy Homes Standards in Hongoeka include each:
+The areas of rental property that are affected to the Healthy Homes Standards in Hongoeka include each:

 • Living Room